yotan-dev/mad-island-mods/docs/index.md

 - Guide sections are meant to be small tutorials/overviews to explain how the frameworks works and how to use it
 - API section contains the classes documentation.
+- Notes section contains notes about the game internals, such as constants, enums, etc.

 For now, this site is focusing on: